Podcrash/Engine/README.md

 Naming: classes UpperCamelCase, variables and methods lowerCamelCase.
 Constants CAPITALS_WITH_UNDERSCORES, packages all lowercase.

-Documentation: standard javadocs, no need for package-info's
+Documentation: standard javadocs with proper descriptions + resolution, no need for package-info's

 ## READ THIS: